 The offensive of Hitler and Stalin in September 1939 broke these plans and forced Giedroyts to emigrate first to Romania, then to the Middle East and Italy, and after the war to settle in France.
 There, in the area of Maisons Lafitte near Paris, in 1947 the now legendary magazine Kultura began to appear, the task of which was to wage an ideological war against communist enslavement and to find ways of understanding with Poland's eastern neighbors.
 And that last one wasn't easy.

 In both diasporas, hopes for a third world war were dashed.
 Frustration ensued, and some extreme nationalist circles began looking for sponsors from Chiang Kai-shek in Taiwan or from Generalissimo Franco in Spain.
 But the Polish-Ukrainian confrontation in the diaspora has survived.
 And news came from the east about the deep crisis of “mature socialism” and the moral and material corruption of the Brezhnev era.
 In Poland, general discontent grew and strikes and riots arose.
 It was necessary to look for bold concepts so that, in our opinion, the close, in our opinion, decline of the empire did not take us by surprise and did not lead to new outbreaks of mutual hostility.
 In this situation, Jerzy Giedroyc decided to throw a radical slogan of uniting the Poles with Belarusians, Lithuanians and Ukrainians, declaring the renunciation of claims to Vilnius, Grodno and Lvov, and Lvov was of key importance in the psychology of the Poles.
-When rumors spread in the political circles of the Polish emigration about the preparation of an act of renunciation, various democratic political blocs began to come to Giedroyets - since he did not maintain relations with others - and beg him not to do this, because he would be killed by Polish chauvinists, killed, and the readers of Kultura will turn their backs on the magazine, and it will be lost.
+When rumors spread in the political circles of the Polish emigration about the preparation of an act of renunciation, various people began to come to Giedroyets. political blocs democratic - because he did not maintain relations with others - and beg him not to do this, because the Polish chauvinists would kill him, kill him, and the readers of Kultura would turn their backs on the magazine, and he would disappear.
 And the solid Litvin-Pole listened silently to those spells, smiled, smoked cigarettes, and at the end said in a calm tone: “Dear gentlemen, I think that you are mistaken.
 I am deeply grateful to you for the warnings, but you will see that they are erroneous.

 Soon "Culture" proclaimed a program of abandoning the former eastern lands of Poland at the cost of uniting and cooperating with Belarusians, Lithuanians and Ukrainians.
 The Polish diaspora was shocked, but apart from loud protests, nothing happened.
 A small number of Culture subscribers left, but not too many.
 They were replenished by Ukrainians who became interested in the magazine.
 The Ukrainian emigration took the statement with cautious distrust.
 But the number of our friends began to grow and attracted moderate nationalist circles from the Prologue and Ukrainian Samostiynik groups.